Earghand/Memory-Game/README.md

 - [x] Changed the background of the application to a gradient color.
 - [x] Changed the styling of the buttons by adding rounded corners.
 - [x] Changed the font and color of the text.
-List anything else that you can get done to improve the app!

 ## Video Walkthrough